“Métro – Boulot – Dodo”.

 Take a moment to daydream about your ideal vacation…

-It’s probably sunny, maybe somewhere magical like Marrakech or somewhere robust like the coasts of the Algarve in Portugal.
+It’s probably sunny, maybe somewhere magical like Marrakech or somewhere robust and authentic like Scotland.
 There’s definitely delicious and healthy food for you and you are surrounded with loving and caring people.

 As an adult, it can be really hard to make new friends.
 Oftentimes, building new relationships requires a giant step outside of your comfort zone, to the point where it can seem hopeless to even make the effort.